peppapighs/printf/README.md

 Marco's repository upheld most of these goals - but did not quite make it all of the way.
 As of mid-2021, it still had many C-standard-non-compliance bugs; the test suite was quite lacking in coverage; some goals were simply discarded (like avoiding global/local-static constants) etc. The repository had become quite popular, but unfortunately, Marco had been otherwise preoccupied; he had not really touched the code in the two years prior; many bug reports were pending, and so were many pull requests from eary adopters who had fixed some of the bugs they had encountered.

-The author of this fork was one of the lateromer bug-reporters-and-PR-authors; and when noticing nothing was moving forward, decided to take up the same goals (sans the discarded ones); and integrate the existing forks and available PRs into a single "consensus fork" which would continue where Marco had left off.
-Along the way, numerous other issues were observed; the build system was improved; the test suite streamlined and expanded; and other contributors also lent a hand (especially [@mickjc750](https://github.com/mickjc750/)).
+The author/maintainer of this fork, Eyal, was one of the latecoming bug-reporters-and-PR-authors; and when noticing nothing was moving forward, decided to take up the same goals (sans the discarded ones); and integrate the existing forks and available PRs into a single "consensus fork" which would continue where Marco had left off.
+Along the way, numerous other issues and bugs were observed; the build system was improved; the test suite streamlined and expanded; and other contributors also lent a hand (especially [@mickjc750](https://github.com/mickjc750/)).
 We are now very close to fully realizing the project goals.

 ## Using the `printf` library in your project

+There are multiple alternative ways to use `printf` in your own project; the bulleted items below are never _consecutive_, only _alternative_.

 **Use involving CMake:**

-1. Use CMake to configure, build and install the library.
+* Use CMake to configure, build and install the library.
 Then, in another CMake project, use `find_package(printf)` and make sure the library's install location is in CMake's package search path.
-2. Use CMake to configure and build the library.
+* Use CMake to configure and build the library.
 This results in the following files:

    * An object code library file (named `printf.a`, or `printf.so`, or `printf.dll` depending on your platform and choice of static vs dynamic linking)
    * A header file named `printf.h`
    * (Not strictly necessary) An optional extra header file `printf_config.h` with the build configuration details.

    Now, in your project, include `printf.h` and link against the library file, you're all set: There are no dependencies to satisfy or keep track of.
-3. Use CMake's `FetchContent` module to obtain the project source code and make it part of your own project's build, e.g.:
+* Use CMake's `FetchContent` module to obtain the project source code and make it part of your own project's build, e.g.:
    ```
    FetchContent_Declare(printf_library
        GIT_REPOSITORY https://github.com/eyalroz/printf.git